teknostatik/debian/README.md

     chmod 755 deploy_debian.sh
     ./deploy_debian.sh

 I've tested this on top of a full desktop install and a command line only installation as well.
-My goal is to get a working i3 environment so the latter is probably what I'm going to focus on going forward.

-Now Bullseye is released I'll probably spend a bit more time on this and am now running this exact build on one of my computers.
+I've been using this exact setup on a 10 year old Mac Mini for about a month now, and found it surprisingly responsive.